-Business Transform ation Study Program International Project Engineering Study level and semester Bachelor, 6 th Semester Total ECTS credits 3 Total hours per week 2/30 Total hours of study 90 Type/Teaching Method Lecture Language of instruction English Frequency Every Semester Course Martin Sattler Coordinator/Instructor E-Mail: martin.sattler@Reutlingen-University.DE Restrictions Only 5-6 international Students at the maximum can be admitted to this course.
-Course learning Professional competencies objectives: Students can identify and formulate basic legal issues that apply to the facts of a given case are able to apply the law in special cases, e.g. to recognize, define, and explain the legal context of projects. • know the fundamentals of national and international contracts, including the types of contracts. are able to analyze cases, to create short contracts and they know details about claim-management. • can explain and evaluate the elements of company culture and its impact on entrepreneurial success. have the ability to implement and carry out business transformations and define suitable controlling approaches for successful execution Methodological competencies Students are able to describe and apply the fundamental methods and techniques for law.
+Advanced Project N lanagement

+Study Program International Project Engineering

+Study level and semester Bachelor, 6 th Semester

+Total ECTS credits 5

+Total hours per week 4/60

+Total hours of study 150

+Type/Teaching Method Lecture

+Language of instruction English

+Frequency Every Semester

+Course Jürgen Schulze

+Coordinator/Instructor Email: juergen.schulze@reutlingen-university.de

+Martin Sattler

+E-Mail: martin.sattler@Reutlingen-University.DE

+Restrictions Only 5-6 international Students at the maximum can be admitted to this course.

+Course learning Professional competencies

+objectives: Students

+• can identify and formulate basic legal issues that apply to the facts of a given case

+• are able to apply the law in special cases, e.g. to recognize, define, and explain the legal context of projects.

+• know the fundamentals of national and international contracts, including the types of contracts.

+• are able to analyze cases, to create short contracts and they know details about claim-management.

+• can explain and evaluate the elements of company culture and its impact on entrepreneurial success.

+• have the ability to implement and carry out business transformations and define suitable

+controlling approaches for successful execution

+Methodological competencies

+Students

-- have a basic understanding of the steps of finding legal decisions; basic knowledge of legal research. - are able to analyse existing business cultures using different models. - can specify target cultures and transform an existing business culture into the selected target culture. - know that there will be resistance from various stakeholder groups and know ways to overcome it.
+• are able to describe and apply the fundamental methods and techniques for law. • have a basic understanding of the steps of finding legal decisions; basic knowledge of legal research. • are able to analyse existing business cultures using different models. • can specify target cultures and transform an existing business culture into the selected target culture. • know that there will be resistance from various stakeholder groups and know ways to overcome it.
+Social competencies Students • are capable to collaborate with other students (presentation skills, role play experience). • are able to identify different behaviour patterns of employees and colleagues during a change.
+Personal competencies Students • develop an understanding of the system of law.
+They solve legal problems individually. • recognize that transformation implies personal involvement and intrinsic motivation.
+Assessment Graded: Written exam Business Transformation 1 Contents: Key characteristics of business transformation include (acc. to PwC):Change Management (Become fit for growth): Effective change management iscrucial, asit involves getting involvement from employees and stakeholders, managingresistance tochange, and ensuring a smooth transition.Cultural Shift: Transformation requires a shift in the organizational culture tofosterinnovation, adaptability, and a customer-centric mindset.Technology Integration (Integrate technology for advantage): Businesses mayadopt newtechnologies, software, or systems to automate processes, improve data analytics, or enable new business models.

-Social competencies

-Students...

-- are capable to collaborate with other students (presentation skills, role play experience). - are able to identify different behaviour patterns of employees and colleagues during a change.

-Personal competencies

-Students...

-- develop an understanding of the system of law.
-They solve legal problems individually. - recognize that transformation implies personal involvement and intrinsic motivation.

-Contents:

-Key characteristics of business transformation include (acc. to PwC):

-Change Management (Become fit for growth): Effective change management is crucial, as it involves getting involvement from employees and stakeholders, managing resistance to change, and ensuring a smooth transition.

-Cultural Shift: Transformation requires a shift in the organizational culture to foster innovation, adaptability, and a customer-centric mindset.

-Technology Integration (Integrate technology for advantage): Businesses may adopt new technologies, software, or systems to automate processes, improve data analytics, or enable new business models.

 Strategic Alignment (Shape clear value strategy): Business transformation is driven by a clear strategic vision and objectives.
 It's essential for aligning the transformation efforts with the long-term goals of the organization.
 Skill Development (Engage people to accelerate): Employees may need training or further education to adapt to new roles or technologies.
 Measurement and Evaluation: Key performance indicators (KPIs) and feedback schemes are established to track progress and evaluate the success of the transformation Textbooks: Balogun, Julia; Hope Hailey, Veronica, 'Exploring Strategic Change', Prentice Hall; Kotter, John P., Cohen, Dan S.: The Heart of Change: Real-Life Stories of How People Change Their Organizations, Maximilian; Kotter, John, Duck, Daniel, Jeanie: Change Management - Strategies for Realizing change, Harvard Business School Publishing, (each as newest edition); Harvard Business Manager, special edition 2016: Change Management.
-Assessment Graded: Written exam
+Project Contract Manage ment Contents: Introduction to Civil Law, legal transactions, contract law, impairment of the performance of an obligation.
+Commercial Law.Claim management.
+Global expansion (Licensing, Export, Strategic Alliance, int.
+Franchising, Greenfield, Joint Venture, M&A) Textbooks: Textbook BGB Recommendations will be given at the beginning of the course, e.g,: Führich, E. (2022): Wirtschaftsprivatrecht, Privatrecht, Handelsrecht, Gesellschaftsrecht, 14th edition, Vahlen, München